nath54/Kitty-Krush/README.md

 **To run the game, use** `./build_and_run.sh`.
 If you want to only build it, use `./build.sh`.

+> ⚠️ The working directory must be the root of the project.

 ## Organization

 We followed a standard global organization for C++ projects with a ressource file, a source file, an include file and a makefile.